About This Program

 What You'll Learn

-International studies majors choose from four academic concentrations:
+International studies majors choose from three academic concentrations:

 International Studies Faculty